Post contains affiliate links. I was sent some of these books for review purposes but have rece

 Kids with Sensory Issues Can Be Challenging

-My firstborn, Adalia, was a sensory-seeker.
+My firstborn, Iris, was a sensory seeker.
 She was rough and tumble, fearless, and wild.
 She loved deep pressure.
-Long before we knew anything about vestibular systems and sensory-seeking kids, we recognized this in Adalia and did our best to meet her needs.
+Long before we knew anything about vestibular systems and sensory-seeking kids, we recognized this in Iris and did our best to meet her needs.
 Chuck used to wrap her up in a giant quilt and prop her in the corner.
 We called her our baby burrito.
 Many years later, we realized we were giving her the exact sensation her body was craving.

 We’ve learned a lot since our first baby.
 We have now spent close to twenty years raising kids with special needs.
 Because of this, I am always on the lookout for resources and I hit the jackpot with these books.